Volunteer to join a committee!

 Charge: To address ongoing, critical work in open access and scholarly communication, and will specifically address the following related areas: education, communication, advocacy, collaboration and other emerging areas.

-Charge: To provide a forum for exchange of information relating to bibliographic and subject access to science and technology materials.
-Serve as a channel/clearinghouse for concerns, problems, issues.
-For issues that can be resolved, propose projects and present them to the Organization and Planning Committee.
+Charge: To provide a forum for exchange of information relating to discovery of and access to science and technology resources.
+Serve as a channel/clearinghouse to identify concerns, problems, issues, trends, standards, and best practices.
+Propose projects and present them to the appropriate STS Committees.